jedijulia/nlp-tourism/README.md

 nlp-tourism
 ===========
-automatic identification and sentiment analysis of tourism-related tweets
+automatic identification and sentiment analysis of tourism-related tweets in the Philippines